ZinoKader/CineMate/README.md

 crew, directors and more.
 Design inspired by Google's material design ensures that you'll be browsing for movies with style.

+Made for the course Object Oriented Programming in Java (TDDD78).

 ![CineMate UI](https://www.zinokader.se/img/cinemate_showcase.png)